 9. Closing Up Shop (it’s only the beginning)

 Now that you have sold your products and services, it’s time to close shop until another opportunity presents itself.
-What you need to know is that the benefits associated with pop-up shops do not end when you close the doors to our temporary location.
+What you need to know is that the benefits associated with pop-up retail stores and eateries do not end when you close the doors to our temporary location.

 Whether you’re looking to test a business concept or want to expand for the holiday season, the 9 tips mentioned in this post will help you hit the ground running.
 Now that you understand how to get started, it’s time to put this advice into action to ensure pop-up shop success this coming holiday season and beyond.